jsauofm/jsa-website/README.md

 # Set up Firebase Hosting

 1. Install Firebase CLI.
-To host To host your site with Firebase Hosting, you need the Firebase CLI (a command line tool).
+To host your site with Firebase Hosting, you need the Firebase CLI (a command line tool).
 Use `npm install -g firebase-tools`
 2. Initialize your project.
 Open a terminal window and navigate to a root directory for your web app.
 Use `firebase login` to sign into Google and then `firebase init` initiate your project.
 When ready, use `firebase deploy` to deploy web app.